KChen-lab/Monopogen/README.md

   -t NTHREADS, --nthreads NTHREADS
                         Number of threads used for SNVs calling (default: 1)
  ```

-We provide one example dataset provided the `example/` folder, which includes:
-* `A.bam (.bai)`
-  The bam file storing read alignment for sample A.
-* `B.bam (.bai)`
-  The bam file storing read alignment for sample B.
-* `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz`
-  The reference panel with over 3,000 samples in 1000 Genome database.
-Only SNVs located in chr20: 0-2Mb were extracted in this vcf file.
-* `chr20_2Mb.hg38.fa (.fai)`
-  The genome reference used for read aligments.
-Only seuqences in chr20:0-20Mb were extracted in this fasta file.

-There is a bash script `./test/runPreprocess.sh` to run above example in the folder `test`.
  You need to prepare the bam file list for option `-b`.
 If you have multiple sample in this file, you can use more CPUs by setting `-t` to make `Monopogen` faster.
-Run the test script as following:
+Run the test script `test/runPreprocess.sh`

 ```
 path="XXy/Monopogen"